 The pupil premium is additional funding for publicly funded schools in England and is designed to help disadvantaged students of all abilities perform better, and close the educational gap between them and their peers.

-In the 2019 to 2020 financial year, we will receive the £935 additional funding for each student who are known to be eligible for free school meals (FSM) since may 2013 as well as those first known to be eligible at January 2019.
+In the 2022 to 2023 financial year, we will receive £985 of additional funding for each student who are known to be eligible for free school meals (FSM) since May 2016 as well as those first known to be eligible at January 2022.

 Our Pupil Premium Allocation

-Our Pupil Premium allocation for 2019-2020 academic year is £353,583 as 43.82% of our students are eligible for Pupil Premium funding, plus £7,500 for Service Children and Post LAC.
-Our Pupil Premium plan outlines our strategy for spending the funding which will be monitored throughout the year.
+Our Pupil Premium allocation for 2022-2023 academic year is £413,381 as 47.9% of our students are eligible for Pupil Premium funding.
+We gave also been allocated £115,644 of recovery premium funding and School Led Tutoring.
+Our Pupil Premium strategy statement outlines our strategy for spending the funding which will be monitored throughout the year.
 Our aim is for disadvantaged students at The Westleigh School to perform as well as non-disadvantaged students at Westleigh and nationally.